 1018 Thomasville Road

-rare plant and animal species and high-quality natural communities throughout the state, more than 1,400 conservation lands managed by public and private agencies, boundaries
+rare plant and animal species and high-quality natural communities throughout the state, 2,500 conservation lands managed by public and private agencies, boundaries

 of environmental land acquisition projects, and other lands with potential natural habitat on site.
 Public agencies, private firms, non-profit organizations, schools, and